Case-Rocket-Team/Parachute-Gore-DXF-Generator/README.md

     - Inches (`1` or `ezdxf.units.IN`)
     - Centimeters (`5` or `ezdxf.units.CM`)
 - Output Folder (`FOLDER`): The output folder to place the DXF file in.
 If unspecified, the file will be created in the current (program) folder.
 Folder delimiters must match the operating system (`\` on Windows and `/` on Unix).
 In `config.py`, Windows delimiters must be written as `\\` because python uses `\` as an escape character.
+- File Name: The name of the output file.
+This can be whatever you like, but keep in mind that the program will overwrite existing files of the same name without asking first.
+If unspecified, the default filename will be used.
+The default filename is structured `DDII-GPM`, where `DD` is the diameter of the chute, `II` is the inner diameter of the chute, `G` is the number of gores, `P` is the chute profile ("E" for elliptical and "T" for toroidal), and `M` is the chute model ("C" for circular and "P" for polygonal).

 ##### Parachute Gore DXF Generator
 ##### Copyright © 2022 Eabha Abramson